aidyp/adp/content/unlisted/primes.md

 {{< /expandable>}}

 If a number cannot be broken down into smaller whole number parts, then it is a prime number.
-So the number, N+1, is prime.
+Therefore, N+1 is prime.

-But earlier, we said that there are only **m** primes.
-We've shown that can't be true, because we found another prime number.
-So
+But wait a moment.

 ---